Data protection information

 Under the preconditions of Art.
 15 GDPR, you may request information about whether and which data we process from you.
 You may demand correction and, if need be, completion of your data under Art.
 16 GDPR.
 You have the right to have your data deleted under the conditions of Art.
 17 GDPR, or blocked under the conditions of Art.
 18 GDPR.
 According to Art.
 20 GDPR, you have the right to receive your data transmitted to us on the basis of consent or a contract, provided that the processing is automated.
 If you wish, and if this is technically possible, we will transmit this data to a third party.
 Your rights may be restricted or excluded by law under certain conditions.

 If you have consented to the data processing, you have the right to revoke your consent at any time.
 Revocation shall not affect the legality of the processing until the revocation.
 You can request revocation by writing to firstname.lastname@example.org.
 After revocation, we will no longer process your data unless we are legally entitled or obliged to do so.
-You have the right to make legal data protection complaints with a data protection authority, in particular with the state commissioner for data protection and freedom of information for Rhineland-Palatinate, PO Box 30 40, 55020 Mainz, Germany.
+You have the right to make legal data protection complaints with a data protection authority, in particular with the Federal Data Protection and Information Commissioner in Switzerland.

 Insofar as we process data to safeguard our interests exclusively in accordance with Art.
 6 par.
 1 f) GDPR, you have the right, for reasons arising from your particular situation, to object to the processing of your data.
 If you object, we will cease processing such data unless we can demonstrate compelling legitimate grounds for processing that outweigh your interests, rights and freedoms or if processing serves the purpose of enforcing legal claims.
 Objections may, for example, be e-mailed to email@example.com.